 From Orlando going south you can take the route directly to Miami as on this itinerary.
-Or, read more to find out more about more great Florida destinations on the Orlando to Key West itinerary which includes stops along the west coast of Florida.
+Or, continue on the Orlando to Key West itinerary which includes stops along the west coast of Florida.

 Where to stay when visiting Orlando?

 Orlando is known for its great selection of hotels and Lake Buena Vista.
 International Drive and Kissimmee are all good choices for accommodation.

 Select your dates and search for your hotel on the map below, or press search to get all the hotels in Asheville listed.

 J. Finish the southern road trip in Miami, Florida